Akhier/DragonheartedCode/2014/May/SDL2 - That Which I Learned.md

 ```

 &nbsp;&nbsp;&nbsp;This could be enough but I want to add one thing.
-While it is nice to specify exactly the x and y of your window SDL but sometimes you just want it to open wherever.
+While it is nice to specify exactly the x and y of your window but sometimes you just want it to open wherever.
-Since I don't really ever plan to have an x and y less then 0 we will add another createWindow which doesn't have x and y arguments.
+We will now add another createWindow which doesn't have the x and y arguments.

 ```C+
 void createWindow(const std::string &windowtitle, int width, int height, bool resizable);
 ```

-&nbsp;&nbsp;&nbsp;Now lets write the actual code which I will be doing something slightly tricky with.
+&nbsp;&nbsp;&nbsp;With that lets write the actual code but first I will be explaining something slightly tricky I plan to use.
 Seeing as it is something a little beyond the basics I will explain it first.
-I am going to use an inline if in it the code.
+I am going to use an "inline if" in the code.
 What happens is exactly the same as a normal if but as noted inline.
 The way it works is [argument]?[true]:[false] so you could say x = (a > b)?y:z.
 If 'a' is greater than 'b' then 'x' is equal to 'y' else it is equal to 'z'.